-Native Archival Options For Microsoft Office 365 Email
+Native Archival Options For Microsoft 365 Email

-Litigation Hold is not a substitute for Office 365 backup.
+Litigation Hold is not a substitute for Microsoft 365 backup.
 It is a business/legal process that allows you to set a time period during which deleted items cannot be purged.
 For litigation hold items, even if a user deletes them from Trash, the administrator can restore stored emails.
 It is useful for accounts and emails holding sensitive data.
 Litigation Hold protects only one, typically outdated version of your file.
 It is counter-productive to apply Litigation Hold en masse to all emails for every user, as it can expose data that is private, thus increasing legal hassles.
 Besides, it would make for lengthy recovery of required items.

 Mailbox retention policies